 OUR COMPLAINTS POLICY

 If you have a complaint please let us know by speaking to the individual with overall responsibility in relation to any particular matter.
-You will find details of who this is in your Confirmation of Instructions.
+You will find details of who this is in your engagement documents (engagement letter or Summary of Work & Pricing document).

 - Within 6 months of receiving a final response to your complaint;

-The Legal Ombudsman will review complaints made by individuals and organisations within the following categories:
+The Legal Ombudsman can review complaints made by consumers and organisations within the following categories:

 1. We will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
 If it seems appropriate we will suggest a meeting at this stage.
 We will also let you know the name of the person who will be dealing with your complaint.